Dr. Vicencio Oostra (Principal Investigator)

 Marcus completed his undergraduate degree in natural sciences at the University of Cambridge, specialising in evolution and ecology.

-He joined the lab in April 2023 and is looking to study the community responses of Amazonian butterflies to seasonal climatic changes as well as the specific migratory response of Panacea prola, also known as the “Prola beauty”.
+He joined the lab in April 2023 and is looking to study the community responses of Amazonian butterflies to seasonal climatic changes.

 Technicians